 How to Do a California Short Sale

-Answer: Doing a California short sale is very similar to the way short sales are handled in other states with a few exceptions.
+Doing a California short sale is very similar to the way short sale are handled in other states with a few exceptions.
 These are very big exceptions, special to California.
 A California short sale restricts how much money a seller can be forced to pay as a condition of approval and carries an exemption from state income taxes under certain circumstances.

 First Steps in a California Short Sale

 To get started, you need to plan your strategy and answer a few questions.
 There are many different types of short sales.
-You don't need know all of the types of short sales as long as you can answer the following questions:
+You don't need to know all of the types of short sales as long as you can answer the following questions: